Employment for International Students

 International students may apply for jobs on campus but cannot begin work until they receive on campus work permission from the Office of International Student Services.

 Students on F-1 visas may work up to 20 hours per week on campus while school is in session.
-Many on-campus positions pay a minimum wage rate of U.S. $9.00/hour.
+Many on-campus positions pay a minimum wage rate of at least U.S. $10.15/hour (as of 7/1/2016).
 On-campus jobs are limited and there is no guarantee that every student will be able to secure on-campus employment.
 Students may work up to 40 hours a week during vacations and summer breaks.
 International students work in a variety of offices on campus including, but not limited to, the following: Student Gateway, Bookstore, Student Activities Center, Library, Dining Services, Children's Center, and student computer labs.
 Please consult with the OISS about which on-campus jobs are permissible for F-1 and J-1 students.

 Information about on-campus employment is available through the Career Services website.